olvior/bloodthief_autosplitter/README.md

 ### Usage

-When after you run `main.py` you should connect livesplitone and it should work
+When after you run `main.py` you should connect livesplitone and it should work.

+To do this, go to settings, then go to the bottom and click 'connect', then enter enter the url, by default `ws://localhost:8001`

 However, the autosplitter will not work if you have a screen resolution other than 1080p